Francis Magalona

-Francis Michael Durango Magalona (October 4, 1964 – March 6, 2009), also known as Francis M, was a Filipino rapper, songwriter, and actor.
+Francis Durango Magalona (October 4, 1964 – March 6, 2009), also known as Francis M, was a Filipino rapper, songwriter, and actor.
 He is regarded as an influential figure in Pinoy hip hop.

 Magalona was a son of actors Pancho Magalona and Tita Duran.
 He started as a breakdancer and appeared in the teen comedy film Bagets 2 (1984) and the variety show That's Entertainment (1987) while building his rap career.

 His songs "Mga Kababayan", "Man from Manila", "Ito Ang Gusto Ko", "Kabataan Para sa Kinabukasan", "Watawat", "Luv 4 Lyf", and "Lando" (with Gloc-9) have each won the Awit Award for Best Rap Recording, while "Kaleidoscope World" is another notable single.
 His notable albums include Rap Is FrancisM (1992), FreeMan (1995), Happy Battle (1996), The Oddventures of Mr. Cool (1998), and FreeMan 2 (2000).
 Magalona also ventured into rock, fronting the band Hardware Syndrome.
 His music addressed social issues including politics, drug addiction, colonial mentality, and intellectual property rights.
 In television, Magalona was a presenter for MTV Asia, Channel V Philippines, and the noontime variety show Eat Bulaga!
 (1997–2009).
 He was also a judge on Philippine Idol (2006).

 Magalona died of leukemia in 2009, aged 44.

 Early life and career

-Francis Michael Durango Magalona was born on October 4, 1964.
+Francis Durango Magalona was born on October 4, 1964.
 He was named after Saint Francis of Assisi, whose feast day falls on his birthday.
 He was the eighth of the nine children of actors Pancho Magalona and Tita Duran, popular film stars of the 1940s and 1950s.
 His grandfather, Enrique B. Magalona, served as a senator from 1946 to 1955.
 Magalona was also a second cousin of Cacai and Regine Velasquez through his mother whose first cousin was Gerardo Velasquez.

 For his high school education, he attended the Don Bosco Technical College in Mandaluyong then proceeded to San Beda College in Manila, attending from 1981 to 1984.

 Magalona started out as a breakdancer in the 1980s.
 He was cast in several Filipino movies including Bagets 2 (1984).
 He was the resident DJ/rapper in the IBC variety show Loveli'Ness.